jeffskwang/TopoBlender/README.md

 <img src="https://github.com/jeffskwang/TopoBlender/blob/5a394780c97979234d8a0c5733489a84f56fefd9/readme_images/UI_3.png" alt="Layout Tab" width="400"/>
 </p>

-The cube will be gone and you will now see a small flat plane.
+The cube will be gone, and you will now see a small flat plane.
 This is your topography.
 To view the topography from the render's camera view, click the **Camera View** button.

 <p align="center">
 <img src="https://github.com/jeffskwang/TopoBlender/blob/5a394780c97979234d8a0c5733489a84f56fefd9/readme_images/UI_4.png" alt="Camera View Button" width="400"/>
 </p>

-This will show you the plane that we created that holds the topography data, but you will not see any relief in the topograpghy.
+This will show you the plane that we created that holds the topography data, but you will not see any relief in the topography.
 To see that you, will need to preview the render by click the **Viewport Shading** button the top-right corner of the viewport.

 <p align="center">
 <img src="https://github.com/jeffskwang/TopoBlender/blob/5a394780c97979234d8a0c5733489a84f56fefd9/readme_images/UI_5.png" alt="Viewport Shading Button" width="400"/>